amn-max/NodeFuel/README.md

 - Compression middleware for faster server response times
 - Method-override middleware for easy HTTP method overriding
 - Express-validation middleware for request validation and error handling

+## API Route Generator

+You can use the included API route generator script to quickly generate basic CRUD endpoints for a new model.
+To use the script, run the following command:

+`npm run generate ModelName`

+Replace `ModelName` with the name of your model.
+The script will generate a new file in the `src/api/routes` directory with basic route handlers for the model's CRUD operations.

+Note that the script assumes that the model has already been defined in your prisma.schema file and that you have generated the Prisma client by running `npx prisma generate`.

+## Session Management

+This boilerplate uses Express Session middleware to manage user sessions.
+A local session store has been implemented using `session-file-store` package.

+By default, the session middleware uses a memory store, but this can cause issues in production environments when running multiple server instances or restarting the server.
+Using a persistent store like session-file-store ensures that session data is stored securely and can be retrieved even if the server is restarted.

+To configure session settings, edit the `config/express.ts` file.
+By default, the session middleware uses a secret key for signing the session ID cookie.
+You should change this to a unique value in production to ensure the security of user sessions.

+## Testing

+- `npm run test:unit`

+This command will run the unit tests using the configuration file `vitest.config.unit.ts`.

+If you want to run the unit tests with the UI, use the following command:

+- `npm run test:unit:ui`

+This command will run the unit tests using the configuration file `vitest.config.unit.ts` and display the UI in the browser.

 ## Scripts